 - –

-The indicators for which UNCTAD is a custodian or co-custodian fall under goals 10, 12, 16 and 17, covering topics related to trade, tariffs, development finance, debt, investment, sustainable transport, illicit financial flows, and enterprise sustainability.
+This includes the indicators for which UNCTAD serves as a custodian or co-custodian.
+SDG indicators under (co)custodianship of UNCTAD fall under goals 9, 10, 12, 16 and 17, encompassing topics such as trade, tariffs, development finance and South-South cooperation, debt, investment, illicit financial flows, maritime transport, and enterprise sustainability.

 Data and classifications